mgrahamjo/robinhook/README.md

 # Robinhook

-Robinhook will automatically invest any available funds in your [Robinhood](robinhood.com) account based on simple configurable rules.
+Robinhook will automatically invest any available funds in your [Robinhood](https://robinhood.com) account based on simple configurable rules.
 Works great in conjunction with automatic transfers.

 ## Install

+Prerequisites: node and git

 `git clone https://github.com/mgrahamjo/robinhook`